 Innovation and societal impact are at the heart of our mission to deliver the world’s largest radio telescope, and indeed we feel some community pride that Wi-Fi itself originated as a globally significant spin-out from fundamental radio astronomy research.

 Radio astronomers have been engaged for decades in the work of the International Telecommunications Union (ITU) – a United Nations Agency – to regulate the international use of the radio frequency spectrum.
 Their efforts ensured a limited number of narrow bands of the spectrum received protection in the 1960s to allow radio astronomy to develop and conduct essential and unique research.

-Over the years however, there has been growing pressure on the spectrum due to the arrival of novel technologies.
-However, at the same time radio astronomy has developed extensively beyond those bands to remain at the forefront of scientific breakthroughs.
+Over the years, however, there has been growing pressure on the spectrum due to the arrival of novel technologies.
+At the same time, radio astronomy has developed extensively beyond those bands to remain at the forefront of scientific breakthroughs.
 In the case of the SKA, our ability to eventually continuously observe the sky across a large part of the radio spectrum promises a wealth of discoveries in an extremely broad range of science disciplines.

-Whilst there is legislation in place at the two SKA sites in Australia and South Africa to protect the telescopes from ground-based radio interference at those frequencies, the use of air and spaceborne radio communications is regulated on a collaborative international basis, often coordinated through the ITU.
+While there is legislation in place at the two SKA sites in Australia and South Africa to protect the telescopes from ground-based radio interference at those frequencies, the use of airborne and space-borne radio communications is regulated on a collaborative international basis, often coordinated by the ITU.